-Established in 1917, Our Tennessee is published three times a year (winter, summer and fall) and distributed to all alumni and donors.
+Established in 1917, Our Tennessee is published four times a year (winter, spring, summer and fall) and distributed to alumni and donors.
 The UT System Office of Communications and Marketing publishes the magazine on behalf of the UT Alumni Association.

 Our Tennessee is produced with the goal of publishing a magazine that UT alumni, donors, parents, faculty, staff and anyone who happens upon a copy would enjoy reading.

 Our Tennessee informs and entertains, focusing on the interests of the reader while subtly reminding its audience of the successes of the University and alumni of every UT campus and institute.

 The magazine contents support the University’s three-fold mission:

 - Educate: The magazine publishes interesting stories that go beyond a mere announcement of news to a discussion of issues and topics covered through the experiences and expertise of UT alumni, faculty and staff.